 - Active cicatricial alopecia sufferers whose hair follicles are destroyed by this destructive inflammatory process

 - Active Alopecia Areata

-Patients interested in learning more about hair transplants are invited to contact our office to schedule a physician consultation.
-Once a patient has the proper knowledge about their hair loss, as well as the options they have, he or she can make an informed decision about the next step in their hair restoration journey.
+Patients interested in learning more about their hair restoration options are invited to contact our office to schedule a physician consultation.
+We can perform the Los Angeles hair transplant consultation appointment in-person or we can perform the consultation appointment online.
+Once a patient has the proper knowledge about their hair loss, as well as their available options, he or she can make an informed decision about the next step in their hair restoration journey.